 Feel free to talk with your doctor about your current and future treatment options.
 To help you decide what these future options might be, at some point your doctor can have a small sample of your blood analyzed to test for resistance.
 Should the HIV in your body become resistant to raltegravir, your doctor can recommend a new treatment combination for you.

 Dosage and formulations

 Raltegravir (Isentress) is available in 400 mg tablets.
 The drug may be taken with or without food.
-The usual dose of raltegravir used in adults with HIV is 400 mg twice daily.
+The dose of raltegravir used in adults with HIV is 400 mg twice daily.

 Formulations can change and dosages may need to be customized.
 All medications should always be taken as exactly as prescribed and directed.

 Raltegravir is licensed in Canada for the treatment of HIV infection in adults in combination with other anti-HIV drugs.
 Your doctor can tell you more about the availability and coverage of raltegravir in your region.
 CATIE’s online module Federal, Provincial and Territorial Drug Access Programs also contains information about Canadian drug coverage.

 Merck Canada Inc. Isentress (as raltegravir potassium).
 Product monograph.
 20 January, 2015.

 Leal L, León A, Torres B, et al. A randomized clinical trial comparing ritonavir-boosted lopinavir versus raltegravir each with tenofovir plus emtricitabine for post-exposure prophylaxis for HIV infection.
 Journal of Antimicrobial Chemotherapy.
 2016; in press.

 Rahangdale L, Cates J, Potter J, et al. Integrase inhibitors in late pregnancy and rapid HIV viral load reduction.
 American Journal of Obstetrics and Gynecology.
 2016 Mar;214(3):385.e1-7.